parenting

 Lay some rugs.
 Covering hardwood, laminate, tile, and linoleum floors with throw rugs can keep Jack Frost from nipping at little bare toesies.

 Reverse your ceiling fans.
 Set your ceiling fans to run in reverse (there should be an easy-to-find switch for that purpose) so that they blow the warmer air near the ceiling down into the living space.
 A Dropped Ceiling can help trap heat and improve energy efficiency.
+Make sure to check your electrical system, and if you need an expert to assist you, contact Static Electrical Services.

 Bedrooms